mayanku1111/Research-projects/README.md

 Domain-Specific Prompt Engineering: Effective prompt engineering is crucial for optimizing the performance of LLMs in computer vision tasks.
 Practitioners emphasize the importance of domain-specific prompts to guide LLMs in interpreting and generating visual data accurately

+# Research on long form video understanding in terms of agents, their goals,
+# intentionality and making prediction about what might happen.

+Agent Identification and Tracking:

+Recognizing and tracking individual agents (people, animals, or objects) across long video sequences Maintaining agent identity despite occlusions, camera movements, or appearance changes

+Goal and Intention Recognition:

+Inferring the objectives and motivations of agents based on their actions and context Distinguishing between short-term and long-term goals Recognizing complex, multi-step plans

+Causal Reasoning:(Most crucial area)

+Understanding cause-and-effect relationships between events in the video Inferring hidden states or off-screen events that influence visible actions

+Predictive Modeling:

+Anticipating future actions or events based on observed patterns and inferred intentions Generating multiple plausible scenarios for how a situation might unfold